pajaydev/TravelWebApplication-Virtugo/README.md

 7. Run the Project as Run As --> Spring Boot App

 8. *** You are Good to go..
 Play with our Application ******

+## Issues
+If you are facing any issues, you can create the issues [here](https://github.com/ajay2507/TravelWebApplication-Virtugo/issues).